Finding your “working mom” tribeFinding your “working mom” tribe, and why is it important?

 - How entering the mom club brings with it stress and concerns over career, relationships, and more; and

 - How having a “mom tribe” can make a huge impact.

-- The inner circle – this is the text anytime, with any question, don’t even have to think about it crew.
+- The inner circle – this is the text anytime, with any question, don’t even have to think about its crew.
 For me, this includes my sister, 2 sister-like cousins, and 3 of my oldest childhood friends.
-This might not be the best group to get outside perspectives, but this crew will pick you up when you need it, give you a straight-faced answer when you call panicked about the nose-dive your toddler just took off the couch, and be your always-there support system.
+This might not be the best group to get outside perspectives.
+But this crew will pick you up when you need it, give you a straight-faced answer when you call panicked about the nose-dive your toddler just took off the couch.
+And be your always-there support system.